Db-San/jamcode/README.md

 # Jamcode

 Jamcode is my own personal ambulatory coding playground.

-This repository allows for easy sharing of files and resources between my machines (WSL 2 on Windows, Termux for Android) to ease learning regardless of OS.
+This repository allows for easy sharing of files and learning resources between my machines (WSL 2 and Termux) to ease learning regardless of OS.

 # Resources